guillaumehottin/CervicalKineRecorder/Report/technical_guide/README.md

 - The Oculus app starts the acquisition and sends *startAcquisitionAck*
 - Then there are two alternatives :
-    - Either we want to stop and discard the acquisition and the GUI sends *stopAcquisition* -Either the operator wants to keep the acquisition and does nothing.
+    - Either we want to stop and discard the acquisition and the GUI sends *stopAcquisition*
+    - Either the operator wants to keep the acquisition and does nothing.
 Just before the end of the acquisition, the GUI sends *finishAcquisition*.
 The Oculus App then waits until the acquisition is finished and sends *endAcquisition,mean:value,standard_deviation:value*

  ## Modeling and data analysis